 This post contains affiliate links.
 If you make a purchase I receive a small commission at no extra cost to you.
 This helps keep Take Me to the World running.
 Thanks for your support.

 When I went to Bath last year, I stayed at the YHA Bath Hostel.
-It was a nice little hostel for the few nights I was there, but it was on Bathwick Hill.
-This meant I had to walk up the hill to get to my hostel and had to walk down to get into town.
-Could I have taken a bus or gotten a cab to get to/from my hostel and into the main area of Bath?
-Sure, but walking up and down a big hill once or twice a day means burning more calories, so you can have more dessert.
+It was a great little hostel for the few nights I was there, but it was on Bathwick Hill.
+Staying here meant I had to walk up the hill to get to my hostel and had to walk down to get into town.
+Could I have taken a bus or gotten a cab to get to/from my hostel and into the central area of Bath?
+Sure, but walking up and down a big hill once or twice a day means burning more calories so that you can have more dessert.
 That’s science.

 The other good thing about staying at this hostel was I found the Bath Skyline Walk from the National Trust.
-It’s located on Bathwick Hill, go past the Tesco Express on you’ll see signs on the right side.
-Being a skyline walk it’s a car-free zone, though you might be able to find some street parking on Bathwick Hill.
-It’s only about a 15-minute walk from Bath, but it feels like it could be in another world.
+It’s located on Bathwick Hill.
+Just go past the Tesco Express on you’ll see signs on the right side.
+It’s only about a 15-minute walk from the centre of Bath, but this area feels like it could be in another world.

 I always love getting a birds-eye-view when I travel to a new place.
 While you can pay to go up to the tower of Bath Abbey, I enjoyed this view from Bathwick Hill.
 It’s free, offers a lovely view of the city, and is a good way to get some nature into your visit to Bath.
 I can only imagine how pretty the rolling green fields of Bathwick Hill would be in other seasons.

 Here is a general map of Bathwick Hill.
 It’s about a mile from the main sites of Bath (like the Roman Baths) to Bathwick Hill.